dw943893/baseball_predictor/README.md

 ## Problem Statement

-As the new general manager of a small market baseball team that underperformed last season, I desparately want to improve the team's performance next year, but am limited by the following constraints:
+As the new general manager of a small market baseball team that underperformed last season, I desperately want to improve the team's performance next year, but am limited by the following constraints:

 - I have less resources than larger market teams